-MONITORING OF THE COMPLIANCE WITH THE CODE, PRELIMINARY INSPECTION, SANCTIONS AND OTHER STIPULATIONS

-1. Supervisory Commission and Inspection Boards
+6. Monitoring of The Compliance with The Code, Preliminary Inspection, Sanctions and Other Stipulations

+6.1.
+SUPERVISORY COMMISSION AND INSPECTION BOARDS
-66 § Competence.
-The compliance with the PIF Code of Ethics is monitored and guided by the Supervisory Commission and two Inspection Boards subjected to it.

-67 § Competence of Inspection Board I. Inspection Board I supervises all pharmaceutical marketing targeted at consumers, co-operation between the pharmaceutical industry and patient organisations as well as health awareness information and other information on health and diseases targeted at consumers.
+- Competence.
+The compliance with the PIF Code of Ethics is monitored and guided by the Supervisory Commission and two Inspection Boards subjected to it. - Competence of Inspection Board I. Inspection Board I supervises all pharmaceutical marketing targeted at consumers, co-operation between the pharmaceutical industry and patient organisations as well as health awareness information and other information on health and diseases targeted at consumers.
 Inspection Board I will take up a pharmaceutical company's marketing or other measure upon a complaint.
-Moreover, Inspection Board I can take up a case falling within the scope of application of the Code if it suspects that the case at hand includes distinct non-compliance with the PIF Code of Ethics. constitutes a risk to the reputation of the pharmaceutical industry or misleads the consumer.

-68 § Competence of Inspection Board II.
+Moreover, Inspection Board I can take up a case falling within the scope of application of the Code if it suspects that the case at hand includes distinct non-compliance with the PIF Code of Ethics, constitutes a risk to the reputation of the pharmaceutical industry or misleads the consumer. - Competence of Inspection Board II.
 Inspection Board II monitors the measures targeted at the healthcare professionals that fall within the scope of application of the PIF Code of Ethics.
-Inspection Board Il solves the disputes based on complaints brought to its attention.
-In matters of principle, Inspection Board II can initiate proceedings under the present Code on its own initiative.

-69 § Transferring the case to the Supervisory Commission.
-The PIF Code of Ethics: Inspection

-Board I and II will transfer the case to the Supervisory Commission if the company in question

-- continues the operations in violation of the Code despite an admonition for future reference or a request to abstain from incorrect activities: - does not comply with a decision issued in the preliminary inspection; - disregards the system under the PIF Code of Ethics: - breaks the mutual agreement made with another pharmaceutical company to end non-complying activities: - fails to rectify the incorrect operations as ordered by the Inspection Board or Supervisory Commission; or - continues the operations in violation of the Code despite the temporary request to abstain from the activities.
-In this case, the violation against the temporary request to abstain is equal to the violation of the actual request to abstain from incorrect marketing.

-70 § Competence of the Supervisory Commis-
+Inspection Board II solves the disputes based on complaints brought to its attention.
+In matters of principle, Inspection Board II can initiate proceedings under the present Code on its own initiative. - Transferring the case to the Supervisory Commission.
+The PIF Code of Ethics: Inspection Board I and II will transfer the case to the Supervisory Commission if company hie question - continues the operations in violation of the Code despite an admonition for future reference or a request to abstain from incorrect activities; - does not comply with a decision issued in the preliminary inspection; - disregards the system under the PIF Code of Ethics; - breaks the mutual agreement made with another pharmaceutical company to end non-complying activities; - fails to rectify the incorrect operations as ordered by the Inspection Board or Supervisory Commission; or - continues the operations in violation of the Code despite the temporary request to abstain from the activities.
+In this case, the violation against the temporary request to abstain is equal to the violation of the actual request to abstain from incorrect marketing. - Competence of the Supervisory Commission.

-sion.
 The Supervisory Commission examines the appeals against the decision made by the Inspection Boards.
 Moreover, the Supervisory Commission also examines the cases referred to it by the Inspection Boards under Article 69.
 If a case referred to the Supervisory Commission under Article 69 is already pending at the Supervisory Commission, it will examine the case directly.